Horse of Copinsay: Name

 The Norse were fond of zoomorphising smaller islands - for example, smaller islands lying off a larger one are often termed "Calf", e.g. Calf of Flotta, Calf of Man or even Calf of Cava (the latter a tautology).
 Some are even "hens", like the Hen of Gairsay.
 However "horses" are fairly rare.
 Coincidentally, the old name of Mainland, Orkney meant "horse island".

 Geography and geology

-Like most of the other islands of Orkney, the bedrock is Middle Old Red Randstone of Rousay type of the Devonian period, but much eroded and tilted.
+Like most of the other islands of Orkney, the bedrock is Middle Old Red Sandstone of Rousay type of the Devonian period, but much eroded and tilted.

 The islet is separated from Copinsay by Horse Sound, and to the southwest is Corn Holm.
 Mainland Orkney is due west, and Auskerry and Stronsay are much further to the north.
 The Horse is the easternmost of the southern Orkney islands.

 The Blaster Hole is a sea jet, of the type known in the Northern Isles as a gloup.
 When a storm blows in from the east, the aptly named Blaster Hole can produce a spout of nearly 60 m highly, solely by wave power.